 Interesting timeline, I'll be looking foward to more of this.

-#1.
-Yes, but Russia has almost a decade less for destroying the Swedish economy by raiding the coastal area.1.
-Sweden is not going to be totally destroyed (that would make no sense), but the terms will be nastier than IOTL mainly in terms of territory lost.
+1. Sweden is not going to be totally destroyed (that would make no sense), but the terms will be nastier than IOTL mainly in terms of territory lost.
 Not to mention, Stockholm got wrecked when the Russians sacked it, which will really hurt the Swedish.

 2. Hmm, I didn’t know August and Peter signed an agreement.
 I now have a new idea for what the post war map will look like.

 3. Russia won’t take all of Finland, but they will take more than IOTL.
 It’ll help them secure the Gulf of Finland.

 4. If Britain was pro-Sweden, why did Hanover IOTL declare war on Sweden?